mehranagh20/Typonent/README.md

 * commit and push the changes.
 * create a pull request
 ```
-please open issue for any issue found.
+please open issue for any Bug found.

 # Author